slerman12/Help-me/2-Opposing-views.md

 > Add an "Aetna did it again" section witha photo of the huge bills they suddenly started sending me more than half a year into therapy.
 >
 > See if I can locate the discharge papers that said the outpatient doctor would wean me off the benzos.

+### Additional details for part 1

+1. Oh, I lost my fingernails.
+I forgot to mention that.
+They turned entirely purple and bended like putty.
+I couldn’t cut them as they shredded.
+    - Some time after the I Ching reading, my nails were turning more purple and weak.
+They didn't fall out, but they were unusable and unmanageable.
+(They eventually grew back normal, after months to maybe a year).
+    - I don't remember if the same thing happened to my toenails as fingernails.
+I was preoccupied with PhD work and already at the apex of night-marish and unprocessable decay.
+2. My eczema and allergies also spiked (for about a month).